 - Yield: 3 1x

-- 1 kg large organic potatoes washed, thoroughly dried, skins on, cut in long chunks
+- 1 kg large organic potatoes washed, thoroughly dried with a paper towel, skins on, cut in long chunks

 - 1 tbsp rapeseed oil